padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 If you want to turn back on, do the same step, then change them to "Yes".

-2. Use [VS2022](https://visualstudio.microsoft.com/vs)'s terminal or PowerShell.
+2. Use [VS2022](https://visualstudio.microsoft.com/vs)'s terminal (View from toolbar -> Terminal) or PowerShell.
 Clone the repository and check the status
 ```
 git clone https://github.com/projectM-visualizer/projectm-eval.git
 cd projectm-eval